tuananh/kong-plugin-xml-json-transformer/README.md

 What this script does is:

-- Start a nginx instance with single `test.xml` file, mounted to `/usr/share/nginx/html/test.xml`.
+- Start a nginx instance with `nginx-www` mounted to `/usr/share/nginx/html`.
 We will use this as test upstream for Kong.
 - Start a Kong instance in dbless mode.
-The configuration is loaded from `test-conf/kong.yml`.
+The configuration is loaded from `kong/kong.yml`.
 - The declarative configuration setup a single service for testing.

 Test the route to see if the plugin is working properly.
 We are expecting response in JSON format.